leonstel/leonstel.github.io/drafts/gmap3.md

 is the value and the second the index.
 The index is the xth time the this observable has been called next on.
 If `index === 0` it is the first time.

- `of` makes an observable of the given value (when switching you have to switch to a new observable)
+`of` makes an observable of the given value.
+When switching you have to switch to a new observable to not break the observable stream.